textcreationpartnership/A02601/README.md

 #####Body#####

-1. Maior.¶He that loueth god and hys neygboure kepeth all the commaundemētes of god.

-1. Minor.¶ He that loueth god / loueth his neyghboure.

-1. Conclu. sion.¶He that loueth his neyghboure as hym selfe kepth all the commaundementes of god.

-1. ¶He that loueth god kepeth all the commaundementes.Maior.

-1. ¶He that hath the fayth loueth god.Minor.

-1. ¶He that hath the fayth kepeth al the commaundementes of god.Cōclusio

-1. ¶He that kepyth one commaundement of god kepeth them all.

-1. ¶He that kepeth not all the commaundemētes of god kepeth not one of them

-1. ¶It is not in our power to kepe any of the commaundementes of god.

-1. ¶The lawe was geuen to shewe vs our synne.

-1. ¶The lawe biddeth vs do that thyng which is impossible for vs.

-1. ¶Of the gospell.

-1. ¶The nature of the lawe and the gospell.

-1. ¶A dysputacion betwene the lawe and the gospell.

-1. ¶Of fayth.

-1. He that beleueth god / beleueth hys worde.

-1. ¶He that beleueth not goddes worde / beleueth not god hym selfe.

-1. ¶Fayth is the gyfte of god.

-1. ¶Fayth is not in our power,

-1. ¶ without fayth it is impossible to please god.

-1. ¶All that is done in fayth pleaseth God.

-1. ¶He that hath the fayth wotteth well that he pleaseth god?

-1. ¶Fayth is a surenes.

-1. ¶A man is iustyfyed by fayth.

-1. ¶Of the fayth of Christ.

-1. ¶ He that beleueth in Christ shall be saued.

-1. ¶He that beleueth not in Christ shalbe comdempned.

-1. ¶ They that beleue in Iesu Christ are the sonnes of god.

-1. ¶He that beleueth that Christ is the sonne of god is saued.

-1. ¶ He that beleueth god beleueth the gospell.

-1. ¶He that beleueth not the gospell beleueth not god.

-1. ¶He that beleueth the gospell shall be saued.

-1. ¶A comparison betwen fayth and vnfaythfulnesse or incredulite.

-1. Of hope

-1. ¶we shulde put our hope and trust in god alonly and in no nother thyng.

-1. Of charyte.

-1. ¶A comparyson betwene fayth / hope and charyte.

-1. Of workes.

-1. ¶workes make vs neygther good nor euell.

-1. ¶Euery man is eyther good or euell.

-1. ¶Euery mannes workes are eyther good or euell.

-1. ¶A man is lykened to the tre and his workes to the frute of the tre.

-1. ¶None of oure workes nether saue vs nor condempne vs.

-1. ¶ who so euer beleueth or thynketh to be saued hys workes denyethe that Christ is hys sauyour / that Christ died for hym and all thynge that pertayneth to Christ.

-1. ¶ we shuld do no good workes for the entent to gette the inherytaunce of heuen or remyssion of syn.
+1. ❧: Dyuers frutful gatherynges of scripture and declarynge of fayth and workes Of the lawe.

+    _ Maior.¶He that loueth god and hys neygboure kepeth all the commaundemētes of god.

+    _ Minor.¶ He that loueth god / loueth his neyghboure.

+    _ Conclu. sion.¶He that loueth his neyghboure as hym selfe kepth all the commaundementes of god.

+    _ ¶He that loueth god kepeth all the commaundementes.Maior.

+    _ ¶He that hath the fayth loueth god.Minor.

+    _ ¶He that hath the fayth kepeth al the commaundementes of god.Cōclusio

+    _ ¶He that kepyth one commaundement of god kepeth them all.

+    _ ¶He that kepeth not all the commaundemētes of god kepeth not one of them

+    _ ¶It is not in our power to kepe any of the commaundementes of god.

+    _ ¶The lawe was geuen to shewe vs our synne.

+    _ ¶The lawe biddeth vs do that thyng which is impossible for vs.

+    _ ¶Of the gospell.

+    _ ¶The nature of the lawe and the gospell.

+    _ ¶A dysputacion betwene the lawe and the gospell.

+    _ ¶Of fayth.

+    _ He that beleueth god / beleueth hys worde.

+    _ ¶He that beleueth not goddes worde / beleueth not god hym selfe.

+    _ ¶Fayth is the gyfte of god.

+    _ ¶Fayth is not in our power,

+    _ ¶ without fayth it is impossible to please god.

+    _ ¶All that is done in fayth pleaseth God.

+    _ ¶He that hath the fayth wotteth well that he pleaseth god?

+    _ ¶Fayth is a surenes.

+    _ ¶A man is iustyfyed by fayth.

+    _ ¶Of the fayth of Christ.

+    _ ¶ He that beleueth in Christ shall be saued.

+    _ ¶He that beleueth not in Christ shalbe comdempned.

+    _ ¶ They that beleue in Iesu Christ are the sonnes of god.

+    _ ¶He that beleueth that Christ is the sonne of god is saued.

+    _ ¶ He that beleueth god beleueth the gospell.

+    _ ¶He that beleueth not the gospell beleueth not god.

+    _ ¶He that beleueth the gospell shall be saued.

+    _ ¶A comparison betwen fayth and vnfaythfulnesse or incredulite.

+    _ Of hope

+    _ ¶we shulde put our hope and trust in god alonly and in no nother thyng.

+    _ Of charyte.

+    _ ¶A comparyson betwene fayth / hope and charyte.

+    _ Of workes.

+    _ ¶workes make vs neygther good nor euell.

+    _ ¶Euery man is eyther good or euell.

+    _ ¶Euery mannes workes are eyther good or euell.

+    _ ¶A man is lykened to the tre and his workes to the frute of the tre.

+    _ ¶None of oure workes nether saue vs nor condempne vs.

+    _ ¶ who so euer beleueth or thynketh to be saued hys workes denyethe that Christ is hys sauyour / that Christ died for hym and all thynge that pertayneth to Christ.

+    _ ¶ we shuld do no good workes for the entent to gette the inherytaunce of heuen or remyssion of syn.

 #####Back#####
-Dyuers frutful gatherynges of scripture and declarynge of fayth and workes of the lawePatrick's Plac **Types of content**
+¶Imprented in Fletestrete by me Robert Redman.
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!